bijiyiqi2017/TigerByte/progress.md

 - Created subissue 1,2,3 and linked to epic issue

+- Closed several merged issues that were still open

+- Added several tags to issues

 - Social media posts on new epic issue

 - Follow up reply to contributor Rangala Raj Kumar on pull request #23

+## ⏸ Left Off

+- Drafted a tag system issue.

+## 🔜 Next

+- Finalize and publish the tag system issue.

+- Start reviewing contributions for Hacktoberfest and assign suitable tasks.

+- Continue with the setup for the startup banner system (sub-issue 1: Create creative banners).

+- Coordinate with contributors on banner system tasks.

 ## October 27, 2025
 ### ✅ **Did**